tingyucha/AOSPRE/docs/README_AOSPRE.txt

 Barring any compilation errors, this will clean any old versions and reinstall all the scripts with the correct library locations.
-The executable is called a.out.
+The executable is called aospre.
 You are now able to run the AOSPRE code!

 %%%% 4) Running the AOSPRE %%%%